 Lactose intolerance is a common issue, which makes identifying the products that contain lactose important for avoiding symptoms.
 While most people know that cow's milk and products derived from cow's milk contain a large amount of lactose, many people question whether goat's milk and, by extension, goat cheese contain lactose.

 Goat's milk is thought to have slightly less lactose than milk from cows.
-Whether or not the amount of lactose is low enough to make goat's milk (and cheese made from goat's milk) easier to digest for people with lactose intolerance is debatable and simply depends on the person.
+Whether or not the amount of lactose is low enough to make goat's milk easier to digest for people with lactose intolerance is debatable and depends on the person.

 There is another reason that goat's milk might be easier to digest that has nothing to do with lactose.
 Goat's milk is naturally homogenized, meaning the fat globules are small and remain suspended in the milk rather than separating out.
 This makes the milk easier for humans to digest.
 In cow's milk, the fat globules are large enough that they can be hard to digest.